Tpm-0/Crypt/README.md

 # Crypt
-Purely for experimental purposes and any code produced is free for anyone to use work in progress
+Purely for experimental purposes only!
+And any code produced is free for anyone to use, replicate, profit, ect work in progress